Geoff: The Generic Optimization Framework & Frontend for Particle Accelerator Controls: Impact

 At the source of ion beams for the LINAC3 linear accelerator, Geoff is used to optimize and continuously tune various parameters to provide a high and stable output current for ion operations\cite{kuchler:ecris2024-mop11}.
 The problem is a mix of slow and fast dynamics and the nested-loop structure used to solve it would be difficult to implement without Geoff's flexibility.

-Geoff is used at every accelerator of the CERN complex except the \ac{LHC}\cite{madysa:gcm2022-ml4acc,kain:ipac2022-weiygd1,trad:japw-2024}, which was designed from the start in a way that can avoid black-box optimization and instead prefers non-iterative, model-based algorithms.
+Geoff is used at every accelerator of the CERN complex except the \ac{LHC}\cite{madysa:gcm2022-ml4acc,kain:ipac2022-weiygd1,trad:japw-2024}, which was designed from the start in a way that avoids black-box optimization and instead prefers non-iterative, model-based algorithms.

 Geoff is also being deployed at GSI\cite{roussel:2023yin}.
 Successful tests have been performed in simulation\cite{appel:ipac2024-tups59} and on real accelerators.
 The beam loss at injection into the SIS18 synchrotron could be reduced from \qtyrange{40}{15}{\percent}, as Fig.~\ref{fig:loss_sis18} shows\cite{appel:ipac2024-mops68}.
 At GSI's \ac{FRS}, Geoff has been used to adjust the ion beam trajectory.
 Its flexibility was crucial due to the large number of interacting components\cite{appel:icap2024}.